KravitzLabDevices/FED3_library/docs/index.md

 - **MinorJam()**: Causes FED3 pellet disk to make a small backwards movement
 - **VibrateJam()**: Causes FED3 pellet disk to make a vibrating movement for ~10 seconds, stopping this movement if a pellet is detected
 - **ClearJam()**: Causes FED3 pellet disk to make a full rotation backwards and forwards, stopping this movement if a pellet is detected
+- **Timeout(seconds)**: Starts a timeout period, length controlled by **seconds**.
+Duration of timeout counts down on FED3 screen.
+Example: Timeout(10) will make FED unresponsive for 10 seconds when called.

 ### Audio and Neopixel functions
 - **pixelsOff()**: Turn all Neopixels off